hobincar/SA-LSTM/README.md

 1. Set the checkpoint path by changing the value of a property named `ckpt_fpath` of `EvalConfig` in `config.py`.
 2. Run
    ```
-   (.env) $ CUDA_VISIBLE_DEVICES=0 python run.py
+   (.env) $ python run.py
    ```

 # Performances

 I select a checkpoint which achieves the best CIDEr score on the validation set, and report the test scores of it.
-It took 2.5 hours for MSVD, and 7.5 hours for MSR-VTT.
+All experiments are run 5 times and averaged.

 * MSVD